 The truth is that air inside our homes, offices and other buildings can be more polluted than the air outside.
 It can be polluted by lead, formaldehyde, fire-retardants, radon, volatile chemicals, or contaminants from fragrances used in conventional cleaners.

 We are all sensitive to indoor pollutants.
-Some of the most sensitive types include children, asthma sufferers and the elderly, to which the health disorders may appear years later, as a result of repeated exposure.
+Some of the most sensitive types of people include children, asthma sufferers and the elderly, to which the health disorders may appear years later, as a result of repeated exposure.

 Getting your air tested is the best preventative measure to help you determine the causes of indoor air pollution – and how to control the entire situation.
 At Simon Air Quality, we specialize in indoor quality tests that are affordable and tailored to your needs.